openflighthpc/flight-job/README.md

 Successfully copied the template to: /root/simple.sh.2
 ```

+### Updating the Internal Job Cache

+The "internal job cache" will be update on an ad hoc basis.
+This will typically be when `info-job` or `list-jobs` is ran.

+Depending on your schedulers configuration, this may result in the job results being lost.
+In this case of the default `slurm` scripts, the `jobs` will be transitioned into an `UNKNOWN` state.

+*NOTE:* Other scheduler implementations _should_ transition the jobs to an `UNKNOWN` state; but _may_ get stuck in the "last known state" (e.g. `PENDING` or `RUNNING`).

+To prevent this, the `run-monitor` command will update the internal state files for all the jobs.
+This can be integrated with `cron` (or other appropriate service) to update the cache.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull